Stelvinsaji/Random-Quote-Generator/README.md

 Advice Generator - https://daily-advice-generator.netlify.app/

-This Advice Generator will give you advice that will be revelant in any situation.
+This Advice Generator will give you advice that will be relevant in any situation.

 So often, there is not enough advice from friends and relatives, or just from a random person.
 So why not go to the generator?
 Perhaps he will say something real and useful.